department-of-veterans-affairs/vagov-content/pages/education/eligibility.md

 template: detail-page
 title: Eligibility for the GI Bill and Other Education Benefits
 display_title: Eligibility
 description: Review GI Bill eligibility requirements to find out if you can get help paying for school or training.
-You can also find out if you qualify for other VA education benefits as a Veteran, Servicemember, Reservist, National Guard Soldier, or qualified survivor or dependent.
+You can also find out if you qualify for other VA education benefits as a Veteran, service member, Reservist, National Guard Soldier, or qualified survivor or dependent.
 plainlanguage: 11-02-16 certified in compliance with the Plain Writing Act
 collection: education
 spoke: Get Benefits